ropensci-org/roblog/README.md

       - either directly as a Markdown file
       - or from R Markdown If you want to execute code, use the R Markdown post template.
 If not, use a Markdown post template.
-  - You make a pull request to the website repo, review ensues.
+  - You make a pull request to the website repo, adding 1) author metadata 2) a **folder** under `content/blog/` or `content/technotes/` with the post, optionally its source, the images.
+  - Review ensues.

 CREATE AN EXAMPLE PR ONCE THE TEMPLATE IS DECIDED.